 *Safety Tip* Retract the blade anytime you aren’t using it so if you accidentally drop it or knock it off the table you don’t slice your foot.
 Because we all sew barefoot, right?
 Rotary cutters are super sharp even when ‘dull’ to just tuck that blade away whenever you can!

 When the blade starts to get dull, small sections of fabric may not cut as you roll.
 You can roll along the cut again or use scissors to snip the sections that didn’t cut.
 Or replace your rotary blade.

-*Safety Tip* If you replace the blade when it gets dull, you will be less likely to push hard with your rotary cutter and less likely to loose control and accidentally cut yourself.
+*Safety Tip* If you replace the blade when it gets dull, you will be less likely to push hard with your rotary cutter and less likely to lose control and accidentally cut yourself.
 You also won’t have to go over the same area multiple times potentially compromising the perfectly straight cut and digging really hard into your mat!
-They are self healing but not indestructible.
+They are self-healing but not indestructible.

 Rulers come in all sizes and shapes but are usually clear with grids and rulers printed on them.
-I bought a giant one (again, the biggest I have seen) because I figured it would be the most versitle.
-Sometimes the size is bulky, but for the most part I love it.
+I bought a giant one (again, the biggest I have seen) because I figured it would be the most versatile.
+Sometimes the size is bulky, but for the most part, I love it.

 How to Use a Rotary Cutter

 So, how and when to use a rotary cutter?
 Honestly, I use mine anytime I have rectangular pieces like pockets, neckbands, waistbands, cuffs, or rectangular skirts.
 Or Quilting.
 They are also almost essential if you want to quilt because quilting is so precise!
 You can make very clean, accurate cuts with a rotary cutter, mat, and the million special rulers you can buy.
 But I’ll just run through some basics with my basic tools and you can use the info as a springboard to explore all the other rulers and such.

 How to Cut Straight Lines With the Rotary Cutter